 Watch the video below to see how easy it is to do it yourself!
 Video by Sailrite1.

-Make sure that the traffic area around the table and chairs is wide enough for two people to walk through at the same time.
+Be sure that the traffic area around the table and chairs is wide enough for two people to walk through at the same time.

-If you are having an open house viewing, set the table according to the meal that would be served at that time of day.
+For an open house viewing, set the table according to the meal that would be served at that time of day.
 For instance, a luncheon setting would be more casual than an evening meal.

 Watch this video by John Mangano from HomeStagingChannel for great tips on staging your dining room and setting a beautiful table.

 Accessories in a china cabinet should match or have something else in common; use solid colors or neutral patterns for accessorizing.
-Use a contrasting color to the wall, for example, to liven the room up.

 When accessorizing open shelves, keep plenty of space around objects.
-This will create some breathing room, which translates to that open, airy feeling.
+This will create breathing room, which translates to that open, airy feeling.
 Focus on using just a few standout accessories instead of a collection of small objects, which can look cluttered.

 Create height by accessorizing shelves with tall objects.